scrapli/scrapli_cfg/docs/api_docs/factory.md

     ScrapliCfg: sync scrapli cfg object

 Raises:
+    ScrapliCfgException: if provided connection object is async
-    ScrapliCfgException: if platform is not a string
+    ScrapliCfgException: if provided connection object is sync but is not a supported ("core") platform type
 ```